lucasmpcastello/.github/profile/README.md

 # Abstracts of all talks      ⭣⭣⭣ add yours below ⭣⭣⭣

+## **Arthur Fidalgo** -- [Combinatorial species](https://en.wikipedia.org/wiki/Combinatorial_species): species of structures under the view of enumerative combinatorics

+In 1981, André Joyal started the development of an interesting theory of species of structures.
+In his theory, combinatorial species (e.g. graphs, permutations) can be seen as endofunctors of the category of finite sets and bijections.
+This allows the study of operations, like addition and multiplication, of species, which became a key technique for enumeration.
+In this talk, we will present a brief introduction to this technique, and some interesting examples of its usage in enumerative combinatorics.

 ## June 30 -- **Andrey Soldatenkov** -- An introduction to [**o-minimal structures**](https://en.wikipedia.org/wiki/O-minimal_theory)

 O-minimal structures are collections of subsets in $\mathbb{R}^n$